The Direct Object

 Zippy = subject; kicked = verb.
 Zippy kicked who?
 Maurice = direct object.

-Sylina = subject; hates = verb.
-Sylina hates what?
-Biting her fingernails [a gerund phrase] = direct object.
+Selena = subject; hates = verb.
+Selena hates what?
+Biting her fingernails (a gerund phrase) = direct object.

-Even worse, Sylina hates when Mom lectures her about hand care.
+Even worse, Selena dreads when Mom lectures her about hand care.

-Sylina = subject; hates = verb.
-Sylina hates what?
-When Mom lectures her about hand care [a subordinate clause] = direct object.
+Selena = subject; dreads = verb.
+Selena dreads what?
+When Mom lectures her about hand care (a subordinate clause) = direct object.

-To see magnified blood cells, Gus squinted into the microscope on the lab table.
+To see the magnified blood cells, Gus squinted into the microscope on the lab table.

 To see = infinitive.
 To see what?
-Blood cells = direct object.
+Magnified blood cells = direct object.

 Gus bought contact lenses because he wanted to see the beautiful Miranda, his lab partner, more clearly.